priv-kweihmann/meta-sca/README.md

 ### Support

 This project is meant to stay - first of all this project is for you!
-As long a technically possible you can expect package updates and bugfixes to this layer for all poky-releases after **thud**.
+As long as technically possible you can expect package updates and bugfixes to this layer for all poky-releases after **thud**.

 It's advised to use the tagged source versions in productive environment.

 You can expect a new tagged build every 4-6 weeks.
-Dates could be seen in GitHub milestones set in this project.
+Planning is do by milestone features on GitHub.

 If there is a technical issue that might break backward compatibility it will be mentioned in release note of the corresponding milestone release.